 "PUNK!"
 Undyne snapped, breaking the little skeleton out of his stupor.
 "It's not your fault.
 It's that human's fault!"

-The skeleton jerked back, as if flinching. "p-papyrus…and now that dirty brother killer's on their w-way through waterfall."
+The skeleton jerked back, as if flinching.
+He cleared his throat, forcing his voice to be emotionless once more.
+"Papyrus…and now that dirty brother killer's on their way through waterfall."

 The fish monster stiffened as she heard the sound of grass shifting.
 She made her way to the edge of the cliff, summoning a spear.
 She watched for a few moments, waiting for movement, before backing off.